santhtadi/elastic-run-hackathon/README.md

 ![image with too many detections](./readme_images/ocr.jpg)

-To solve this, we used a sequence matcher that maps every word with product names in our dataset to eliminate words that are not related
+To solve this, we used a sequence matcher that maps every word with product names in our dataset to eliminate words that are not related.

+The inference code can be found at [ocr_detect.py](./pipeline/ocr_detect.py)

 The output images are saved to [saved_images](./readme_images)